The last death eaters

 -I’m glad they hired you.
 But I was worried sick.
 You should have warned me. »

--Sorry about that, dear.
+-Sorry about that.
 How was your day?
 Sit down.
 Let’s have some tea. »

 She nodded, and sat down.
 Severus was about to accio a kettle, and make the water boil, when, much to his surprise, it appeared all by itself, along with two cups, and dessert plates filled with scones.